SecretDecks/Documentation/.github/ISSUE_TEMPLATE/secretdecks---contribution-survey.md

 ## Group

-After the survey each contribution is assessed for due diligence by the appropriate work area Group - to confirm that there is agreement that the work took place etc.
+After the survey each contribution is assessed for due diligence by members of the appropriate space work squad - to confirm that there is agreement that the work took place etc.

-## ACO

-After the survey - intangibles are voted upon per member by the ACO.

 # Reward and evaluation

-Once the above process is completed a member may choose either to be awarded -
+Once the above process is completed a member may choose either or both to be awarded -

-- [ ] ADA per day / hour = Total *
+- [ ] ADA
 - [ ] A recognition Token that simply records the above contribution.

+# Cost & Remuneration Calculation
+For now we need to calculate manually, this will be upgraded by end of December.
+  - [hours worked] * [local hourly rate] = work remuneration
+  - other expenses: (please attach invoices)
+  - Total amount = work remuneration + other expenses
+The ADA/EUR exchange rate will be calculated before funds are distributed

-## Autonomous Creator Organisation (ACO) - Contribution-Survey
+## SeretDecks DisCo - Contribution-Survey

 **The key approach is to capture contributions first and assess value last.**
   Detailed Expalanation below